BOARD OF DIRECTORS

 From experiencing many transitions, growing up in a military family, she has consistantly utilized painting and art as a grounding force and way to process emotions.
 Knowing the power of art, Emily strives to share artistic tools and means of expression with the community to benefit others.
 One way she shares the power of art is by teaching painting on an individual basis, and through supporting the Firehouse Art Center.

 This recruitment is open until the position is filled or a sufficient number of applications have been reviewed to establish a qualified candidate pool.

-The Ceramics Studio Facilitator will be responsible for firing the kiln twice weekly, including loading and unloading.
-They will be in charge of general upkeep of the studio and will monitor clay supplies.
+The education program assistant will be in charge of general upkeep of the classrooms, the ceramics studio and they will monitor clay and classroom supplies.